 Director, Global Economic Attitudes

 Bruce Stokes is director of global economic attitudes at Pew Research Center, where he assesses public views about economic conditions, foreign policy and values.
 He is also a non-resident fellow at the German Marshall Fund and an associate fellow at Chatham House.
 He is the former international economics correspondent for the National Journal, a former senior transatlantic fellow at the German Marshall Fund and a former senior fellow at the Council on Foreign Relations, where he is a member.
-Stokes is author of the recent Pew Research Center studies Americans, Japanese: Mutual Respect 70 Years After the End of WWII, Germany and the United States: Reliable Allies, Faith in European Project Reviving, Global Publics: Economic Conditions are Bad and Global Publics Back U.S. on Fighting ISIS, but Are Critical of Post-9/11 Torture.
+Stokes is author of the recent Pew Research Center studies Europeans Face the World Divided, Euroskepticism Beyond Brexit, Germany and the United States: Reliable Allies and Americans, Japanese: Mutual Respect 70 Years After the End of WWII.
 Stokes is a graduate of Georgetown University’s School of Foreign Service and Johns Hopkins University’s School for Advanced International Studies.
 He has appeared on numerous television and radio programs including CNN, BBC, NPR, NBC, CBS and ABC and is a frequent speaker at major conferences around the world.